DeclanChidlow/vale.rocks/src/posts/ai-model-history-is-being-lost.md

 ## What We're Losing

 We are losing proprietary AI models only available in hosted capacities without much hope for preservation.
 The unprecedented speed of AI development has unfortunately also spurred an unprecedented speed of discontinuation.
-We are not just losing large language models but also image/video generation[^2] and audio models.
+We are not just losing large language models but also image/video generation[^1] and audio models.

 For instance, the launch of ChatGPT in 2022 is and will remain a notable event for its influence on the public perception of AI.
 ChatGPT launched with a model fine-tuned from GPT-3.5.
 This model isn't available for the public to use anymore -- it is gone, remaining in our minds, in news reports, and in papers, but unavailable to be used.

 It cannot be tested or experimented with, and we cannot evaluate it or run fresh benchmarks to compare it with new, emerging models.
 It is a fundamental part of the history of large language models that is completely unavailable.
 We will not be able to go back and inspect the early days of AI like we do the early days of computing.
-We've very much entered a period of technological advancement where the original technology is unavailable for inspection and only available via the artefacts it produced and writing it provoked. [^1]
+We've very much entered a period of technological advancement where the original technology is unavailable for inspection and only available via the artefacts it produced and writing it provoked.[^2]

 OpenAI has already retired a wide array of their own models and plans to retire more, [as evidenced by their deprecations page](https://platform.openai.com/docs/deprecations).
 Anthropic is the same, with [many of their models having hit the end of their life cycle](https://docs.anthropic.com/en/docs/about-claude/model-deprecations).